Robustly learning the Hamiltonian dynamics of a superconducting quantum processor

-We find a significantly larger time-averaged real-time error (\cref{fig:single H}(d)) in all data series $\langle a_m \rangle_{\psi_n}$ in which $Q_4$ was measured, indicating a measurement error on $Q_4$.
-We also observe significant deviation between the parameters of the target and identified Hamiltonian in qubits $Q_3$ and $Q_4$ and the coupler between them.
-Since the deviation of the eigenfrequencies is much smaller than of the full Hamiltonian, we attribute those errors also to a non-diagonal part of the final ramping phase at those qubits that leads to a rotated eigenbasis.
+We find a larger time-averaged real-time error (\cref{fig:single H}(d)) in all data series $\langle a_m \rangle_{\psi_n}$ in which $Q_4$ was measured, indicating a measurement error on $Q_4$.
+We also observe a deviation between the parameters of the target and identified Hamiltonian in qubits $Q_3$ and $Q_4$ and the coupler between them.
+Since the deviation of the eigenfrequencies is much smaller than of the full Hamiltonian, we attribute those errors also to a non-trivial final ramping phase at those qubits that leads to a rotated eigenbasis.

 In \cref{fig:many H}, we summarize multiple identification data of this type to benchmark the overall performance of a fixed set of qubits.
-In panel (a) we show the measured Fourier domain data for $51$ different values of the magnetic flux $b \in [0,1]$.
-In panel (b) we plot the deviation of the frequencies identified from the data.
+In panel (a), we show the measured Fourier domain data for $51$ different values of the magnetic flux $b \in [0,1]$.
+In panel (b), we plot the deviation of the frequencies identified from the data.
 Most implemented frequencies deviate by less than 1\,MHz from their targets.
-While the Hamiltonian implementation accuracies (\cref{fig:many H}(c)) are up to a factor of four larger than the corresponding frequency accuracies, this decrease is mostly within our estimated systematic error induced by the final ramping.
 Importantly, the frequency identification is robust against systematic measurement errors.
-This indicates that the final ramping is the limiting factor for an even more accurate implementation and identification of the Hamiltonians.
+When comparing the analog implementation errors of the full Hamiltonian (\cref{fig:many H}(c)) to the corresponding frequency errors, we find an up to fourfold increase in implementation error.
+The Hamiltonian implementation error is affected by a systematic error due to the non-trivial final ramp.
+We estimate this error using a linear ramping model; see the SM for details.
+Since the deviation lies outside of the combined systematic and statistical error bars, our results indicate that the targeted Hamiltonian has not been implemented exactly.

-In \cref{fig:many H}(d) we show the median of the entry-wise deviation of the identified Hamiltonian from its target over all magnetic flux values.
+In \cref{fig:many H}(d), we show the median of the entry-wise deviation of the identified Hamiltonian from its target over all magnetic flux values.
 Thereby, the ensemble of Hamiltonians defines an overall error benchmark.
 This benchmark can be associated to the individual constituents of the quantum processor, namely, the qubits, corresponding to diagonal entries of the Hamiltonian deviation, and the couplers, corresponding to the first off-diagonal matrix entries of the deviation.